 It's an interesting contrast going from the verdant and lush rain forests of Alaska to the arid and expansive canyons and lava formations in Utah's Snow Canyon State Park.
 Hiking the newer Gila Trail with an experienced guide and naturalist gave me an opportunity to see some formations and petroglyphs I would have missed if I had done this on my own.
 But, it's fairly well marked, except for a few sections that go across big patches of lava rock and sandstone.
 Most of the trail markers are not in the ground, but are supported by a pile of rocks at their base.
-Even so, looking on a map, you can see that we were not so far from civilization.

 Surrounded by highways and new luxury homes, you can quickly forget that this land can be harsh and unforgiving if lost.
 Just a few hundred years ago, this land was remote and empty.
 The park was created in 1958, but the canyons have been used by natives for thousands of years for hunting and gathering.
 Much later, the land was discovered by Hollywood, and can be seen in films like Butch Cassidy and the Sundance Kid, among many others.